EMVrace/EMVrace.github.io/README.md

 ### Making the terminal accept fake offline transactions

-This attack, which is much less critical that the PIN bypass, allows a criminal to use their own card to complete a low-value, offline transaction, while not being actually charged.
+This attack allows a criminal to use their own card to complete a low-value, offline transaction, while not being actually charged.
 The attack consists in a modification of a card-produced data --the *Transaction Cryptogram*-- before delivering it to the terminal.
 The terminal cannot detect this modification; only the bank can, yet after the consumer/criminal is long gone with the goods.

 For ethical reasons, we did not test this second attack in practice.